 There are more than 800,000 opportunity youth in the state of California, including a disproportionate number of young men of color.
 Alternative schools served almost 300,000 mostly high school juniors and seniors in 2013-14, and about 12 percent of all California seniors finished 12th grade at an alternative school.
 Students in alternative schools are more likely to be students of color, English-language learners, and from low-income families.
 Even though public alternative high schools are set up to help students who are not thriving in traditional schools, or who are at risk of not graduating because they haven't passed or completed enough courses, often because of high absentee rates, these schools still account for many of the dropouts in the state.
-This suggests that the current structures are still not working for the students they are designed to support.
-If educators and institutions hope to increase the numbers of all students who move on to and succeed in college, we must continue to learn more about effective practices tailored to supporting alternative school students as part of these reforms.
+This suggests that the current structures are still not working for the students who move on to and succeed in college, we must continue to learn more about effective practices tailored to supporting alternative school students as part of these reforms.